-Take a break before beginning the next round.
-You can also wait until the next day to reassess.
+Repeat this mastery check process until each card for the lesson has three stars colored in.
+For some facts, the stars will be filled in quickly; others may take more time.
+(Take as many sessions as needed.)

-to select the activity they prefer to do.
-This helps them take ownership of their learning and increases engagement.
+Mark the facts from the lesson on the Multiplication Facts Mastery Chart to keep track of your student's progress.
+The chart is in the Digital Pack under the Resources tab.

-- Repeat this mastery check process until each card for the lesson has three stars colored in.
-Assess for the second and third stars on separate days so that you can be assured your student has mastered the facts. - Aark the facts from the lesson on the Addition or Subtraction Facts Mastery Chart to keep track of your student's progress.
-The chart is in the Digital Pack under the Resources tab. - \gg Once all cards have three stars colored in, move on to the next lesson.
+Once all cards have three stars colored in, it is time to move on to the next lesson.